92hackers/ror-app/README.md

 This README would normally document whatever steps are necessary to get the application up and running.

+## Benefits with Ruby on Rails

+1. I get a totally "Best practise" web application framework, my job is just to add the business logic, That's awesome., That's awesome.

-Things you may want to cover:
+## Things you may want to cover:

 * Ruby version